 We are proud to offer non-heated classes that are accessible to everyone, including pregnant women, kids, seniors and even cancer survivors.
 In order to help us keep the studio a zen and calming environment for everyone, we have some kids guidelines.
 See the next question to view.

-We do not permit anyone under 14 years of age to attend drop-in classes at Breathe - we have many kids programs to accommodate them.
+Kids under the age of 14 are not permitted to join drop-in classes at Breathe.
 Teenagers 14-17 years old may attend provided their waiver form is signed by a legal guardian.
 Practicing in the hot studio under the age of 14 is not permitted due to the fact that sweating keeps the body from overheating.
 Sweat glands generally do not mature until puberty.